Tortoise Shell Sunglasses

 So embrace your inner flapper and the history of these vintage sunnies and get out there and live your most outrageous life.
 Grab the Makani in blonde tortoise if you’re looking for something totally on-trend.
 Adding a pop of color to the classic pattern is a great choice for ladies who want to stand out.

 If you’d rather embrace your inner flower child, that’s cool too!
-With their round frames and double-bridge, the Olema is funky, unfussy, and perfect for those wanting a little bit of extra flair.
+With their round frames and various color options, the Dipsea is funky, unfussy, and perfect for those wanting a little bit of extra flair.
 If you’ve got more of an oval face shape and prefer a classic, sporty look, go for the Madrona.